What if you receive a Windfall if you are already bankrupt?

-Can you add a Debt to your Bankruptcy?
+Can you add a Debt if you are already bankrupt?

-Any unsecured debt that you owe at the time you go Bankrupt is included.
-This is the case whether you know about the debt or not.
-As such if you forget to include a debt or a new debt appears that you were not previously aware of it is automatically included in the procedure.
+As such if you forget to include a debt on your original application or a new debt appears that you were not previously aware of it does not matter.
+Once it comes to light it is automatically included in the original procedure.